SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 The `Live Logging` feature on the SmartThings IDE is an essential tool in the debugging process of any issues that may be encountered.

 To access the `Live Logging` feature, follow these steps:
+- Go the SmartThings IDE (<https://graph.api.smartthings.com/>) and log in
--
+- click `Live Logging`

 ### Installed SmartApps Info on IDE
-TODO: Put information about accessing the Installed SmartApps screens to get more information about the state of the SmartApp.
-In particular, can be used to determine if the poll handlers are still running.
+The SmartThings IDE also provides helpful insights related to the current state of any SmartApp running on the system.
+To access this information, follow the follwing steps:
+- Go the SmartThings IDE (<https://graph.api.smartthings.com/>) and log in
+- Click `My Locations` (select your location if you have more than one)
+- Scroll down and click `List SmartApps`
+- Find the `Ecobee (Connect)` SmartApp and click the link

 -------------------------